 - Journal of Molecular Endocrinology

 Bioscientifica's other titles are not included in this Read & Publish deal and authors will have to pay individual Article Processing Charges (APCs) to publish in those journals.

-The Library has signed up to a two year agreement which runs from January 2021 until 31 December 2022.
-Corresponding authors from the University of Edinburgh can publish in all of Brill's journals (including Gold titles).
+The Library has signed up to a two year agreement which runs from January 2023 until 31 December 2024.
+Corresponding authors from the University of Edinburgh can publish open access in research, review articles and conference papers in all of Brill's journals (including Gold titles)

 Submit your article to your journal contact at Brill with the request to publish in Open Access and indicate that you are an author affiliated with one of the eligible institutions in the United Kingdom.
 Once the article gets accepted it will be published in Open Access right away and free of charge.